linuxcybersec/Healthcare-Helper/README.md

 This project was developed for **Hackathon 2025** under the **Social Good** theme, promoting **preventive healthcare** and early awareness.

 ---
+##Who worked on this project ?
+	- mayur123mame
+ -linuxcybersec

 ## 🌟 Features